 Severance Policy.
 Each of the executive officers, including those named in the Summary Compensation Table, other than Mr. Evans, Mr. Meeker or Mr. Carstanjen, is eligible for severance under the Company's Executive Severance Policy established effective November 13, 2003.
 The Executive Severance Policy provides executives and certain key employees of the Company with severance income while they seek alternative employment if they are involuntarily separated from employment with the Company due to an elimination of their position or duties.
-"Elimination of their positions or duties" means elimination for lack of work, cost containment, a general reduction in force, or other reasons unrelated to job performance, but excludes, without limitation, termination of employment for cause or otherwise due to job performance or other job-related matters.
+"Elimination of their positions or duties" means elimination of employment for cause or otherwise due to job performance or other job-related matters.
 The amount of severance payable under the Executive Severance Policy is determined in accordance with the executive's position with the Company and his or her length of service with the Company, ranging from two weeks base salary for each year of service with the Company, and a maximum severance of twenty-six weeks base salary in the case of a corporate or unit vice president, to four weeks base salary for each year of service with the Company, and a maximum severance of fifty-two weeks base salary, in the case of an executive vice president.
 Participants also are provided with outplacement services at the expense of the Company, not to exceed \$8,000.